You can’t be ‘healthy’, if you don’t know what it means

 Answer this, and you’d know which system is holding you back.
 Isolate and train that system in the gym.
 Then hit the track, and you’ll find you have more fuel.
 You’ll see progress.
 Until some other system breaks.
 And you repeat the process.

-I added flexibility to my definition only after I started Yoga a few years ago.
-I used to think of it as ‘old people exercise’.
+I added flexibility to my definition only after I started Yoga a few years ago, something I always thought of as ‘old people exercise’.
 I couldn’t be more wrong.

 From years of running and resistance training, my hamstrings had become less like strings and more like logs.
 Given my rare back disease, I couldn’t even think of attempting risky postures like Sirsasana (headstand) and Chakrasana (bend-over-backwards ‘wheel’ pose).
 Even the most basic twists and stretches would make me pant heavily and leave me in pain.